jeff1evesque/machine-learning/README.md

 Fork this project in your GitHub account.
 Then, clone your repository, with one of the following approaches:

+- simple clone: clone from the remote master branch.
+- hash commit: clone the the remote master branch, then check out a specific commit hash.
+- release tag: clone the remote branch associated with the desired release tag.

 ### Simple clone

 ```bash